- Why a supercar?

 - My Elan: From the first time I drove it, it was unlike any other car I’d driven.
 It was exceptionally fast with its twin overhead cam engine and unusually light weight.
 It was so quick around SCCA and Gymkhana amateur race tracks, first place trophies became almost expected.
 Once I took it to a genuine track school, with classroom instruction and timed practices around a real race track, receiving coaching from genuine, experienced professional race drivers.
 Toward the end of the class, as I was working hard to shave hundredths of seconds off each lap, I estimated I was extracting, from my Elan, 90-95% of what the car was capable of on that day on that track.
 Until, of course, the professional driver and instructor jumped into the driver’s seat, drove my Elan around the track with me in the car, talking the whole time, pointing to areas where I could improve and turned in a time 2-3 full seconds better than my very best time.
 And he was penalized by having my passenger weight in the car.
 Reflecting on this, I changed my number to maybe 80% of what the Elan was capable of and maybe, on my most perfect run, 85%.

 - My McLaren: Again, my yellow McLaren Spider has never been on a racetrack.
 In fact, while it’s embarrassing to admit, I’ve never even tried the built-in launch control feature, which allows the car computer to take over and manage the engine and transmission shifts to give you a maximum quarter mile speed.
 The driver’s only task is to keep it pointed straight, don’t lift off on the accelerator or touch the brake.
 It does everything for you.
-Even more embarrassing is the fact my car has its original tires and they still have plenty of tread.
-I’ll need to replace them based on age, not because they’re worn out.
+Even more embarrassing is the fact my car has its original tires and they still have plenty of tread, although I will replace them at the six year service, as the date codes essentially say they’re too old to still be in use, but they’re being replaced due to age, not because they’re worn out.
 How horrible.
 But I did rent a McLaren and took it for a few laps on a race track.
 Wow!
 It was amazing.
 With my driving experience in the same car and a decent coach beside me, I could see my speeds going up and my lap times falling.
 But the McLaren is full of F1 features that reward someone really pushing this 640 HP and sub-3,000 lbs. car.
 Capable of reaching speeds over 200 mph with no trouble and a vast amount of downforce, I only scratch the surface of its capabilities.
 But to what degree?
 After some contemplation and a few circuits on curvy roads between Phoenix and Prescott, I began thinking I was pretty good and perhaps getting over 40% of the McLaren’s capability.
 But that was before McLaren’s event where I got to go for a ride in a new McLaren with Chris Goodwin at the wheel.
 Goodwin is McLaren’s top test driver (full title on his card is “McLaren Chief Test Driver”) and a highly regarded former race driver.
 He’s so one with McLaren cars, they become almost an extension of himself.
 After only a few miles on city streets with Mr. Goodwin, I dropped my performance extraction estimate to 30 – 35%, at best.
 So, you see, the better the cars perform, the greater their capabilities, the less the average person is able to take advantage of them.
+However, as I mentioned in a recent newsletter post, I’ve recently become far more aware of the precision built into the MP4-12C.
+And while I won’t ever get close to its performance limits, the highly precise experience it offers even drivers like me is quite noticeable and a real joy to experience.

-- The one bright spot: As McLaren approached me several times to trade in my MP4-12C for a newer, faster, more capable model, with the goal of extracting more money from me, I counter with “What?
+- Another bright spot: When the McLaren dealership has approached me about trading in my MP4-12C for a newer, faster, more capable model, with the goal of extracting more money from me, I counter with “What?
 And go from maybe exercising 35% of my current car’s capability to 30% of a new one?
 You are making no sense!”

 A Perfect Fit: Lotus/NSX/McLaren: Seeing my three “collector” cars, all yellow, even casual observers guess at a connection and they are right.
 Some are obvious and others more subtle, but the connections are several and they go well beyond just the color.